Lookin' in the trees

 South Bay Audubon Society for my volunteer conservation work.

-I probably have the high bird lists for Uvalde (323) and
+I probably have the highest bird list for Uvalde (350) and

-in Texas, and though I quit chasing birds a long time ago,
+species each in Texas and California, and though I quit chasing

-I've seen over 700 species in the lower 48.
-I would be
+birds about two decades ago, I've seen over 700 species in

 Mitch Heindel